justinjiajia/cloud_security/labs/lab_7_new.md

 - Choose *Next*, and then choose *Save*.

-As soon as you create the new rule, AWS Config automatically  evaluates the  last recorded configuration state of your monitored resources against it.
+As soon as you create the new rule, AWS Config automatically evaluates the  last recorded configuration state of your monitored resources against the rule.

 4. Observe the AWS Config *EC2SecurityGroup* rule details.